memcachier/docs/heroku_articles/expressjs-memcache.md

   // ...
 ```

-The validation middleware may return an error message which we now need to
+The validation middleware might return an error message, which we need to
 display in the `index.ejs` view:

 ```html